shariqmalik10/shariqmalik10/README.md

 - :telescope: I’m a Final Year Computer Science student at Monash University and working on fun web dev projects using the odin project course as well as exploring Machine Learning.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring the world of Machine Learning.

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.